About the (in)equivalence between holonomic versus non-holonomic theories of gravity: The general (in)equivalence

 results in the Jacobian matrix

-having twice as much rows than columns.
-This is a telltale sign of a singular, non-invertible transformation.
-More precisely, if one were to invert \eqref{eq:non-standard-field-transf}, one would quickly realize that the system of equations that needs to be solved is undetermined, having infinitely many solutions.
-Thus, this is precisely the abstraction of the concrete case presented in Section \ref{sec:gravities}, equation \eqref{eq:field-transformation}.
-Under \eqref{eq:non-standard-field-transf}, Euler-Lagrange field equations \eqref{eq:el-equations} transform accordingly to
+having twice as many rows than columns.
+This is a telltale sign of singular, non-invertible transformations.
+More precisely, if one were to invert~\eqref{eq:non-standard-field-transf}, one would quickly realize that the system of equations that needs to be solved is undetermined, having infinitely many solutions.
+Thus, this is precisely the abstraction of the gravitational case presented in the end of Section~\ref{sec:gravities}, equation~\eqref{eq:field-transformation}.
+It is a tediously long, but straightforward, calculation to show that, under~\eqref{eq:non-standard-field-transf}, Euler-Lagrange field equations~\eqref{eq:el-equations} transform according to